openSUSE/dolly/README.md

   **-d**
  :  Connect to systemd socket on clients nodes to start the dolly
-    service on (port 9996).
+    service (port 9996).
 This option only available on command line.

   **-t** <seconds>